in-der-kothe/exactly-once-semantics/README.md

 To keep the system simple, we will consider a transaction as processed when it is stored in the database.

-We will show demonstrate how a naive payment service will behave in case of network issues.
+We are going to demonstrate how a naive payment service will behave in case of network issues.

 ## How to use this project